CSVAD/sam/finalProject/presentation/README.md

 - varying stroke weight
 - varying colors

+My set of line instruments is therefore a test of intrinsic relationships between gesture/sound/behavior/aesthetic.

 #### challenges
-- creating tight bind between lines and sound: what to map to what? does everything needs to be meaningful or can it be purely aesthetic?
+- creating tight connections between gestures, lines and sound: what to map to what? does everything needs to be meaningful or can it be simply aesthetic?
     - methodology to approach the problem: a sound to a line.
+    -
 - finding a coherent aesthetic.
     - removing inessential visual feature.

-#### learning
+#### learning / observations
-**Observations**

 - Visual composition guides my interaction with the tool.
 I see the lines cohabiting in this environments in symbiosis.
+- Direct manipulation versus line analysis.
+- The way I built the system is still not optimize for easy prototyping.
+The next iteration should be made more modular in order to link gestures to line behaviors, aesthetic and sounds quickly, maybe in a plug-and-play fashion.
 - I want control on my sound so it's hard to plan good variations.